WARNING - Narrow Screen!

 The most famous teeth studied by Buckland was a jaw collected around Oxfordshire in the late 17th century.
 Buckland did not know to what animal these bones belonged, he thought it was likely amphibious, living partially in land and water and he called it Megalosaurus, or great lizard.

 Portrait of The Reverend William Buckland, D.D.
-F.R.S (4672228) William Buckland and the Megalosaurus jaw on postmark of South Korea 2001
+F.R.S (4672228) William Buckland and Megalosaurus jaw on postmark of South Korea 2001

 William Buckland and the Megalosaurus jaw on postmark of South Korea 2001.